claudioeutizi/eMall_RASD-DD/README.md

 # eMall - Electric Mobility 4 All
-Repository for Software Engineering 2 Requirement Analysis Document (RASD) and Design Document (DD) project assignment.
+Repository for Software Engineering 2 Requirement Analysis and Specifications Document (RASD) and Design Document (DD) project assignment.